CPAP-Related Aerophagia: A Common Annoyance During CPAP Therapy

 • Mask leaks: If your CPAP mask leaks, you might unconsciously swallow air to compensate for the decrease in pressure.

-• Mouth breathing: If you breathe through your mouth while using CPAP, you're more likely to swallow air.
+• Mouth breathing: If you breathe through your mouth while using CPAP machine, you're more likely to swallow air.

 • Anxiety or claustrophobia: If you feel anxious or claustrophobic while wearing a CPAP mask, you might swallow air more frequently.